Our Review: Osprey Ariel Plus 70 Women’s Backpacking Pack

 This is a part of our review series, where we give detailed reviews of all of the gear that we use on our trips.

 One of our favorite items that we use on our trips is the Osprey Ariel Plus 70.
-We love it for it’s large capacity on longer trips, the front panel zip access, the adjustable fit, and the convertible lid into a day pack.
+We love it for its large capacity on longer trips, the front panel zip access, the adjustable fit, and the convertible lid into a day pack.

 We love it so much that we use them on our Yosemite Backpacking Trip and our Grand Canyon Backpacking Trip.